mapsforge/mapsforge/docs/Getting-Started-Android-App.md

 ## Specifying the Position

-The map also needs to know which area to display and at what zoom level.
-This is set via a MapViewPosition:
+The map also needs to know which area to display and at what zoom level:

-    this.mapView.getModel().mapViewPosition.setCenter(new LatLong(52.517037, 13.38886));
+    this.mapView.setCenter(new LatLong(52.517037, 13.38886));
-    this.mapView.getModel().mapViewPosition.setZoomLevel((byte) 12);
+    this.mapView.setZoomLevel((byte) 12);

 Refer to the Samples app on how to read the initial position out of a mapfile or how to store the current position when a user leaves your app.